Graduate Student Manual

 Graduate School Bulletin

-The information presented in this Graduate Student Manual is intended to supplement, but not supersede, the Graduate Student Bulletin and the Procedural Guides.
-Students should become familiar with the Graduate School regulations and policies contained in publications that are available at the Graduate School office in downtown Athens (320 East Clayton Street) or their website http://www.uga.edu/gradschool/.
+The information presented in this Graduate Student Manual is intended to supplement, but not supersede, the Graduate Bulletin and the Graduate School Policies & Procedures.
+Students should become familiar with the Graduate School regulations and policies contained in these online publications.

-Students should read this manual carefully and understand all obligations.
-Each individual is responsible for meeting all requirements and deadlines for his/her degree program.
-Periodical consultations with the Major Professor and Graduate Coordinator will help keep a graduate program on schedule.
-As University of Georgia employees, graduate students supported on either graduate assistantships or research grants are expected to be at work each day that the university is open for business.
+Students are expected to arrange regular consultations with their Major Professor.
+The Graduate Coordinator is a resource to facilitate keeping the graduate program on schedule, but it is the student’s responsibility to meet all requirements and deadlines to complete the degree in a timely manner.
+As University of Georgia employees, graduate students supported on either departmental assistantships or research grants are expected to be at work each day that the university is open for business.
 If an individual needs to be away from work on any day(s) other than official university holidays, the individual first must obtain permission from her or his major professor.
-In the case of sickness or emergency situations that result in the absence of an individual from work, it is the individual's responsibility to inform his or her major professor of the absence(s) as soon as possible.
+In the case of illness or emergency situations that result in the absence of an individual from work, it is the individual's responsibility to inform his or her Major Professor of the absence(s) as soon as possible

-Complete registration instructions are included in On-Line Access to the Student Information System (OASIS) and The University of Georgia Schedule of Classes for each semester.
-All currently enrolled students are strongly urged to preregister.
-Students on graduate assistantships must pre-register.
-The basic registration procedures are described in OASIS and important deadlines for each semester are listed.
-Students should make particular note of these deadlines.
+Complete registration instructions are included in the Athena online student registration system and The University of Georgia Schedule of Classes for each semester.
+All currently enrolled students are urged to preregister.
+The basic registration procedures are described in Athena, and important deadlines for each semester are listed.
 New students registering for the first time should obtain necessary registration information from the Major Professor and Graduate Coordinator.
-Schedule changes (Drop/Add) can be made during the first week of classes (check OASIS for the exact dates).
-The student must obtain the approval of the Major Professor so that changes will be in accordance with the Program of Study.
+Schedule changes (Drop/Add) can only be made during the first week of classes (check Athena for the exact dates).
+The student must obtain the approval of the Major Professor so that changes are in accordance with the formal Program of Study.

 Course Load Limitations

 A graduate student using University facilities and/or staff time must register for a minimum of 3 hours of credit each semester.
-A plant pathology M.S. or Ph.D. student who holds an assistantship must register for a minimum of 15 credit hours for the Fall and Spring semesters and 12 hours for the Summer.
+A plant pathology M.S. or Ph.D. student on an assistantship must register for a minimum of 18 credit hours for each semester they are on assistantship.

 Registration During Final Semester

 The Graduate School requires that students must be registered during the semester in which they complete all degree requirements.
-The requirement is for at least 3 semester hours for students not on an assistantship and at least 12 hours in summer and 15 hours in fall/spring for plant pathology M.S. and Ph.D. students on assistantships.
+The requirement is for at least 3 semester hours for students not on an assistantship and 18 hours for plant pathology M.S. and Ph.D. students on assistantships.
 However, M.P.P.P.M. students who are not on an assistantship may register for 1 credit hour (PATH 6130) if the internship is their final degree requirement.
-Once degree requirements have been completed, no further registration is required, even if the official graduation date is in a following semester.
+Once degree requirements have been completed (i.e., final version of the thesis/dissertation approved and submitted to the Graduate School, defense passed, exit seminar given), no further registration is required, even if the official graduation date is in a following semester.

 DEPARTMENTAL POLICIES AND GUIDELINES